 Since today’s automobile interiors are mostly plastics and composites, plastics manufactured with antimicrobial and self-cleaning properties may be key to keeping occupants safe and healthy.
 Important touch-point components could be embedded with nanoparticles of such metals – silver, copper, zinc oxide or titanium oxide.
 In a recent discussion on how COVID-19 will impact vehicle design, Ford CEO Jim Hackett mentioned the development of nano-level structures, embedded in seat fabrics and other surfaces to rupture and kill bacteria and virus particles.
 These substances could also be embedded in seat-cover linings removable for cleaning.

-Automakers will also work to reduce microbes on exterior surfaces.
+Automakers will also work to reduce microbes on exterior car parts and surfaces.
 Suppliers are developing paints and coatings that are manufactured from natural antimicrobial polymers, while others have silver particles embedded in them.

 Since many respiratory diseases are spread through circulating air, designers are also looking closely at vehicles’ climate-control systems.
 Tesla and Geely Motors are two companies that have announced air-filtration systems that use high-efficiency HEPA filters, whose dense, twisted fibers trap microbe-laden moisture and dust particles.

 Ultraviolet-C light sterilization — already used in hospitals and some New York City subways — is being considered for cleaning vehicles’ circulating air as well as interior surfaces.
 Since the UV-C spectrum is dangerous to exposed human skin, UV-C lights could be embedded inside air-filtration systems to clean air while cars are in use.
 They could also be installed in dome fixtures or headliners to clean steering wheels, seats, and controls when the vehicle is unoccupied.
 Hyundai Motor Group is one automaker working to install these powerful antimicrobial lights in future car models.